Elmwood School THE OUR KIDS REVIEW

 The school feels worldly and connected to the nation and the global community beyond, and it comes by that honestly.
 One common area is home to flags representing all the nations that current students have come from.
 What’s striking is that there are so many of them, particularly given that Elmwood doesn’t have a boarding program.

 The members of the faculty bring a wealth of international experience and perspective.
 As an IB school, Elmwood attracts teachers who appreciate what the IB curriculum offers, and many of them bring experience from teaching in IB settings around the world.
 Whitehouse has taught in Australia and the UK.
 Teresa Marquis, instructional leader of English, arrived at Elmwood from teaching at the British School, an international school in New Delhi, India, and has also taught in Switzerland.
-The list continues from there, including Stephanie Hanratty, director of co-curricular learning (Thailand and Mexico); Nathan Harris, instructional leader of science (United Kingdom); Matt Perreault, director of IT (Italy) and Meagan Enticknap-Smith, deputy head of the Middle and Senior Schools (Vietnam).
+The list continues from there, including Ariane Leclair-Roberts, teacher in Elmwood’s Early Years programme (Malawi, Republic of Congo, and Turkey); Nathan Harris, instructional leader of science (UK); Matt Perreault, director of IT (Italy); and Meagan Enticknap-Smith, deputy head of the Middle and Senior School (Vietnam).

 Still, “it’s also about a mindset,” says Enticknap-Smith.
 “I don’t think that you have to have lived or taught internationally to have that mindset.
-I think that we have cultivated it” through recruitment.
-“We’re looking for someone who is very open minded, who is respectful of different perspectives, who is curious about the world, who has good personal social skills, … [who is] interested in others, being curious, being creative, seeking out inclusion and diversity.”
-Given that it’s had the IB longer than any other school in the country, Elmwood has also been attracting and recruiting IB instructors—and developing that internationally minded culture—longer than any other, and by inference developing that culture.
+I think that we have cultivated it,” principally through recruitment.
+“We’re looking for someone who is very open-minded, who is respectful of different perspectives, who is curious about the world, who has good personal social skills, … [who is] interested in others, being curious, being creative, seeking out inclusion and diversity.”
+Given that it’s had the IB longer than any other school in the country, Elmwood has also been attracting and recruiting IB instructors—and developing that internationally minded culture—longer than any other.
 For that reason alone, if Elmwood isn’t the envy of other schools, it certainly should be.

 In our experience, the members of the faculty and staff are all either young or young at heart.
 They are spirited and active.
 We saw a few venturing out for a jog at lunchtime.
-Frances Marchand, who initially came to the school as nurse/counsellor but is now dean of middle school, is often one of them.
+Frances Marchand, who initially came to the school as nurse/counsellor but is now director of health, safety, and wellness, is often one of them.
 “You have to,” she says, “because self-care is important!”
 Senior School students are also free to venture off campus for runs and walks in the neighbourhood, as long as they’ve signed out at the office.

 Whitehouse describes Elmwood’s history as “absolutely fundamental” to the school as it exists today.
-“Elmwood is founded on the principle of the girls being ‘joyous, companionable, strong and free,” he says, “the idea that you come to school to have a strong academic environment but also to understand the value of enjoyment and social connection.
+“Elmwood is founded on the principle of the girls being ‘joyous, companionable, strong, and free,’” he says.
+It’s “the idea that you come to school to have a strong academic environment but also to understand the value of enjoyment and social connection.
 That’s all been there since day one.”

-He’s clear that it isn’t about avoiding boys—it’s about moving toward something, rather than moving away from something.
-“They come here and their hair is still soaking from the shower, they have no makeup on, and they’re running into class and they want to start to learn.”
-While there have been huge advances in the rights of women, traditional gender roles often remain unwittingly reinforced in academic and extracurricular settings.
-Science and technology are more likely to be promoted to boys than to girls; English and the arts are more likely to be promoted to girls than to boys.
-That Elmwood is adept at disrupting those roles and the assumptions behind them is one of the things that defines the entire program.
-Tellingly, half of the graduates enter post-secondary programs in math, science, and engineering.
-Which is just as it should be.
-Families and students aren’t drawn to Elmwood to secure a future in the maths and sciences, but rather to ensure that all paths are open and encouraged and that ample space is given to explore them all without bias or preconception.
+He’s clear that the all-girls environment isn’t about avoiding boys—that it’s more about moving toward something, rather than moving away from something.
+Of the students, he says that “they come here and their hair is still soaking from the shower, they have no makeup on, and they’re running into class and they want to start to learn.”
+While there have been huge advances in the rights of women since Philpot’s time, traditional gender roles often remain unwittingly reinforced in academic and extracurricular settings.
+Still today, science and technology are more likely to be promoted to boys than to girls, while English and the arts are more likely to be promoted to girls than to boys.
+That Elmwood is adept at disrupting those roles, and the assumptions behind them, is one of the things that defines the program.
+Tellingly, half of the graduates enter post-secondary programs in math, science, and engineering—which is just as it should be.
+Families and students aren’t drawn to Elmwood to secure a future in the maths and sciences but rather to ensure that all paths are open and encouraged, and that ample space is given to explore them all without bias or preconception.